richardhauer/SitecoreSettingsRedirector/README.md

 It allows triage and support teams ready access to the settings that require management per-environment, and importantly, keeps build artefacts immutable as they move from one environment to another.

+### Setup

+Open the Web.config in your Website folder and change the <section name="sitecore"> nodes type from "Sitecore.Configuration.RuleBasedConfigReader, Sitecore.Kernel" to "PING.Feature.SitecoreSettingsRedirector.Configuration.OverrideRuleBasedConfigReader, PING.Feature.SitecoreSettingsRedirector".

 ### Basic Use

     <sitecore>